Sterlin Harjo: Career

 Harjo has also directed a number of short-form projects.
 His 2009 short film, Cepanvkuce Tutcenen, was part of the Embargo Collective project commissioned by the imagineNATIVE Film + Media Arts Festival.
 He has directed a series of shorts for This Land Press in Tulsa, where he is the staff video director.
 Harjo was a member of the 2010 Sundance shorts competition jury.
-He is also a founding member of a five-member Native American comedy group, the 1491s, as well as being one of the directors of the Cherokee Nation's monthly television news magazine, Osiyo, Voices of the Cherokee People.
+He is also a founding member of a five-member Native American skit comedy group, the 1491s, as well as being one of the directors of the Cherokee Nation's monthly television news magazine, Osiyo, Voices of the Cherokee People.

 In 2021, FX released the first season of the Indigenous comedy series Reservation Dogs.
 It is executive-produced, directed, and co-written by Harjo, with Taika Waititi co-writing and executive-producing.
 On September 2, 2021, FX renewed the series for a second season.
 In 2022, Reservation Dogs was recognized at the 37th Annual Film Independent Spirit Awards as Best New Scripted Series and Best Ensemble Cast in a New Scripted Series.
 During the ceremony, actor Devery Jacobs said: "This prize is so much bigger than ourselves, just ourselves.
 Each of us come from different nations across Turtle Island who survived 500 years of colonization.
 And in the 100 years of film and TV, Reservation Dogs now marks the first project with all Indigenous creatives at the helm."

 In 2023, Harjo directed the music video for the song "Mean Old Sun" by the Oklahoma country rock band Turnpike Troubadours.
 In 2024, he co-wrote the screenplay for the sports drama Rez Ball with Sydney Freeland, who also directed the film.

 In September 2025, FX released Harjo's second series, The Lowdown, starring Ethan Hawke.
 It is loosely based on historian Lee Roy Chapman, who died in 2015, and his work uncovering and exhibiting Oklahoma history.